List of scams: Romance scam

 The traditional romance scam has now moved into Internet dating sites, gaining a new name of catfishing.
 The con actively cultivates a romantic relationship which often involves promises of marriage.
 However, after some time, it becomes evident that this Internet "sweetheart" is stuck in their home country, lacking the money to leave and therefore unable to be united with the mark.
 The scam then becomes an advance-fee fraud or a check fraud.
 A wide variety of reasons can be offered for the trickster's lack of cash, but rather than just borrow the money from the victim (advance fee fraud), the con-artist normally declares that they have checks which the victim can cash on their behalf and remit the money via a non-reversible transfer service to help facilitate the trip (check fraud).
 Of course, the checks are forged or stolen and the con-artist never makes the trip: the hapless victim ends up with a large debt and an aching heart.
 This scam can be seen in the movie Nights of Cabiria.

 Variants of these employ bots or even live people who offer to go to live cam sites to video chat with the mark.
 The sites almost always require a credit card to be entered.
 The scammer insists the site is free and the card is only for purposes of age verification.
-The scammer will aggressively push using the site instead of a more well-known service like Skype, Zoom, or WHATSAPP or using more rational ways to obtain age verification (such as asking to see a driver's license or passport).
+The scammer will aggressively push using the site instead of a more well-known service like Skype, Zoom, WhatsApp, or using more rational ways to obtain age verification (such as asking to see a driver's license or passport).
 Typically these sites charge a relatively low fee, often close to US$25–$50.
 After the fee has been paid the scammer vanishes and the site ceases to exist shortly thereafter.
 This is common on quick dating sites like Tinder or free ones like OkCupid, but has been seen on ones that require payment as well.

 In some cases, an online dating site is itself engaged in fraud, posting profiles of fictional persons or persons which the operator knows are not currently looking for a date in the advertised locality.